How do I prepare for transfer?

 What is the total number of credits that your institution will accept?

-Are there any other courses I can complete at JCC that will meet program requirements
+Are there any other courses I can complete at NCCC that will meet program requirements at your school?

 What transfer scholarships does your school offer?

 What type of housing is available for transfer students?

 What is the availability of computers at your school?

 What is the average size of your classes and generally what percentage of your classes are taught by Graduate Assistants?